Rouseta/GitRepos_searcher/README.md

 ## What does the App do?

-This is a easy app to find GutHub´s repositories searching by user name.
+This is a easy app to find GitHub´s repositories searching by user name.
 The App has input field, and a "Search" button.
-You just need to type a name in the input field and click on the "Search"button, esay peasy!!
+You just need to type a name in the input field and click on the "Search" button, easy peasy!!
 The app returns the name, picture and a list of the user´s repositories and you can click on the repos links and you will be redirected to the selected repo in GitHub.
 The App has also a "Reset" button to clean the data and to start a new search.
+(I assume that every github user has, at least, one repository).

 ## Future improvements